This Is What Whales Are Betting On Occidental Petroleum

 Occidental Petroleum is an independent exploration and production company with operations in the United States, Latin America, and the Middle East.
 At the end of 2023, the company reported net proved reserves of nearly 4 billion barrels of oil equivalent.
 Net production averaged 1,234 thousand barrels of oil equivalent per day in 2023 at a ratio of roughly 50% oil and natural gas liquids and 50% natural gas.

 Where Is Occidental Petroleum Standing Right Now?
-With a volume of 2,215,874, the price of OXY is up 0.42% at $50.29.
-RSI indicators hint that the underlying stock may be approaching oversold.
-Next earnings are expected to be released in 13 days.
-Expert Opinions on Occidental Petroleum
+Trading volume stands at 3,284,117, with OXY's price down by -0.21%, positioned at $50.46.
+RSI indicators show the stock to be may be approaching oversold.
+Earnings announcement expected in 7 days.
+Professional Analyst Ratings for Occidental Petroleum

-5 market experts have recently issued ratings for this stock, with a consensus target price of $64.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Barclays persists with their Equal-Weight rating on Occidental Petroleum, maintaining a target price of $58. * In a cautious move, an analyst from Goldman Sachs downgraded its rating to Neutral, setting a price target of $55. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Outperform rating for Occidental Petroleum, targeting a price of $65. * Maintaining their stance, an analyst from BMO Capital continues to hold a Market Perform rating for Occidental Petroleum, targeting a price of $65. * Consistent in their evaluation, an analyst from Susquehanna keeps a Positive rating on Occidental Petroleum with a target price of $77.
+Click here for access. * Reflecting concerns, an analyst from B of A Securities lowers its rating to Neutral with a new price target of $57. * An analyst from Susquehanna has decided to maintain their Positive rating on Occidental Petroleum, which currently sits at a price target of $77. * Maintaining their stance, an analyst from Scotiabank continues to hold a Sector Outperform rating for Occidental Petroleum, targeting a price of $65.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Occidental Petroleum with Benzinga Pro for real-time alerts.